Guest Speakers

 George Stonefish

 George Stonefish is a lifelong resident of New York City, and well-known as a native singer, dancer, artist and speaker.
 He is a First Nation member [American Indian] who is 1/2 Delaware; 1/4 Ottawa; 1/8 Ojibwa; 1/16 Pottawatomi; 1/16 Miami from Ontario, Canada.
-However, he was raised in New York City and has spent most of his life working for the First Nation [American Indian] community on both a national and local level.
+However, he was raised in NYC and has spent most of his life working for the First Nation [American Indian] community on both a national and local level.
 He started his activism at an early age when he went to the takeover of Alcatraz by First Nation students in 1969 with his Grandmother and Uncle.
-Since that time he has participated in the defense of Native Nations as a member of their warrior societies and by promoting their struggles though media, as he had the first weekly radio program on Native issues on WBAI 99.5 FM in New York from 1978 to 1983.
+Since that time he has participated in the defense of Native Nations as a member of their warrior societies and by promoting their struggles though media, as he had the first weekly radio program on Native issues on WBAI 99.5 FM in NYC from 1978 to 1983.
 He was also raised in the tradition of his people, which has helped him to organize Native Nations’ governmental structures in preparation for federal recognition.
 He has spoken at the United Nations and at universities across the USA.
-Stonefish has worked for the American Indian Community House throughout his life in various capacities, and now sits on the board of directors.
+Stonefish has worked for the American Indian Community House thoughout his life in various capacities, and now sits on the Board of Directors.

 Barbara Tagliaferro